HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * The potential ~rst collaboration on Housing:
 * * An effective approach to WBS ( WorkBreakdownSystem ) should maximize the value of our indivdual contributions.
 * * * 2021.02.01: Confirmed pre-existing CB code will be useful and is readily availabe.
-* * * * 2021.02.03: received code.
+* * * * 2021.02.03: Received code.
 Now to try an install.
 * PlusCodes can be use to effectively join many independent databases that have geographic component
-* * start to re-structure these notes so hat they are more efficient for each specific Audience
+* * start to re-structure these notes so that they are more efficient for each specific Audience
 * * use Diigo to create tightly focused contexts for this material
 * consider extending Joplin > Dropbox (with shared folders)
 * PlusCodes are very appealing